PreviousPreviousHomeNext

 In March 1917, the Tsar lost control first of the streets, then of the soldiers, and finally of the Duma, resulting in his forced abdication on 15 March 1917.

-The February Revolution
+The February/March Revolution

 In March 1917 crowds rioted on the streets.
 The soldiers joined them.
 Then the members of the Duma joined the rebellion; they forced the Tsar to abdicate.

-Underlay everything (see weaknesses 1–7)
+Underlay everything (see this webpage):

-2 World War I
+2. World War I

 The First World War was the key factor.

-The army was badly led and poorly equipped.
+• The army was badly led and poorly equipped.
 Russian defeats at Tannenberg and Masurian Lakes – the Russians lost 200,000 men – lost the government the support of the army.

-The war took 15 million men from the farms and trains had to be used for the war (so they could not bring food to the cities) so there were food shortages and food prices rose, all of which created anger and unrest in Petrograd
+• The war took 15 million men from the farms and trains had to be used for the war (so they could not bring food to the cities) so there were food shortages and food prices rose, all of which created anger and unrest in Petrograd.

-The winter of 1916–17 was severe.
-Food shortages got worse – there was a famine in the cities.
+• The winter of 1916–17 was severe.
+Food shortages got worse – there was a famine in the cities:

 Source A